 A high or normal CO2 is a very concerning sign in a hypoxic patient as this means they are not ventilating properly and often are becoming tired.

-- If they have good oxygenation, then the oxygen may be titrated down & senior help should be sought for consideration of NIV before they run into problems to due CO2 retention.
+- If they have good oxygenation, then the oxygen may be titrated down and senior help should be sought for consideration of NIV before they run into problems due to CO2 retention.

 - If however, the oxygenation is poor, the (peri)arrest team are required to consider intubation or other treatments.